 Tickets include access to Soul of a Nation and The Broad's third floor galleries during the event.
 This program is produced by Quincy Jones Productions, Inc.

 The plaza, cash bar (21+ to access the cash bar; ID required), and museum doors open at 8:30 p.m.
-A limited number of tickets will be available at the door.
 Please note this event is standing room only and the concert takes place on the lawn of the outdoor plaza adjacent to the museum - there is no seating.

 Tickets include access to Soul of a Nation: Art in the Age of Black Power 1963-1983 and The Broad's third floor galleries during the event.
 Please note that Yayoi Kusama's Infinity Mirrored Room—The Souls of Millions of Light Years Away will not be open during the event.SOLD OUT